 ARFID (Avoidant Restrictive Food Intake Disorder)What is ARFID?

 ARFID is an eating disorder where a person struggles to eat enough food, enough different kinds of food, or both—but not because they want to lose weight or are trying to change the way their body looks.
 Instead, people with ARFID struggle to eat because of extreme sensory sensitivities, fear of a bad outcome from eating, or lack of interest in eating.
-Just like other eating disorders, ARFID can result in serious consequences for mental and physical health.
-It's a relatively new diagnosis that can occur at any age, from young children to adults.
-ARFID, like all eating disorders, likely has complex neurological and biological underpinnings.
-It is not a choice.
-Also like other eating disorders, there is not a single cause of ARFID.
-Rather, ARFID emerges out of a “perfect storm” of factors.
+Just like other eating disorders, ARFID can result in serious consequences for mental and physical health and can occur at any age, from young children to adults.
+ARFID has complex neurological and biological underpinnings, and is not a choice, a phase, or “just” picky eating.
+There’s no single cause of ARFID: it emerges out of a “perfect storm” of different factors.

 ARFID signs and symptoms